AndersDeath/diary2/000-current.md

 # 04 Januar - Donnerstag - Berlin - 471 Tag der Einwanderung

 I was working from home today.
-It was nice. the weather is much colder than I expected, bi
+It was nice. the weather is much colder than I expected.